You managed to find early adopters for your startup, now what?

-Basically, Streak is a CRM that sits inside Gmail.
-It allows you to send mass personalized emails, manage pipelines, track replies, send followups and schedule email delivery from your inbox.
+Streak is B2B cold email software that sits inside Gmail.
+It allows you to send mass personalized emails, manage pipelines, track replies, send followups, and schedule email delivery from your inbox.

-Here’s how I use it to send emails:
+Here’s how I use the Streak CRM to send cold emails:

 Schedule your emails carefully.
 Ask yourself: where are my prospects located?
 At what time do they get up?
 Go to work?
-When are they likely to have time to look at my email?
+When are they likely to have time to look at my emails?

-Start slow, don’t send too many emails (you need time to reply), make revisions to your script, and followup with a cold email sequence.
+Start slow, don’t send too many emails (you need time to reply), make revisions to your cold email script, and followup with a cold email sequence.

 Getting customer interviews with cold emails is a learning process.
 Start from the top of this cold email guide and practice.